 Fire can be started by a bullet fired from a musket, by polishing a soda can with chocolate, by rubbing two sticks together, by a car battery and steel wool, or by focusing light with ice.
 Sounds cannot be

-Water that has been microwaved is not harmful to plants.
+Water that has been microwaved (and cooled) is not harmful to plants.

 huge ball made of Legos will break apart when it is rolled downhill.
 A